Minneapolis Millerettes: History

+The team was managed by Claude "Bubber" Jonnard, although the manager has often been incorrectly identified as Claude's brother Clarence Bubber Jonnard.
+Claude was a pitcher for the New York Giants in the 1920s.

 The most significant players were pitcher Dorothy Wiltse, who posted a 20–16 record and a 1.88 ERA in 38 appearances, and outfielder Helen Callaghan, who finished second in the league in average (.287) and third in runs (81), hits (114), home runs (3), and total bases (136).
 Pitcher Annabelle Lee threw the first perfect game in AAGPBL history on July 29, 1944, against the Kenosha Comets.
+Two players were from Minneapolis: Lorraine Berg and Peggy Torrison.

-The following year, the Millerettes moved to Fort Wayne, Indiana, where they became the Fort Wayne Daisies.
+In 1945, the Millerettes moved to Fort Wayne, Indiana, where they became the Fort Wayne Daisies.

+In 1987, Helen Callaghan's son Kelly Candaele and friend Kim Wilson helped to produce the documentary film A League of Their Own, which then inspired the feature film of the same name.